SPRAGE/kiteticker-async/docs/api/errors.md

 }
 ```

-This error handling documentation provides comprehensive coverage of error scenarios and best practices for building robust applications with kiteticker-async.
+This error handling documentation provides comprehensive coverage of error scenarios and best practices for building robust applications with kiteticker-async-manager.